pkane2001/DeltaWave/docs/index.md

 <br>
 [Release notes](pages/mydoc/release_notes.md)

-This is an early beta version of the software.
-Please check this website before then to get an updated copy!
+This software is constantly updated with new features and improvements.
+Please check here often to download an updated copy!

 ## You may also be interested in these:
 * <a href="https://distortaudio.org" target="_blank">DISTORT</a> - Your personal simulation of what various distortions do to audio